OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 This ruleset uses gaming dice to validate a character’s actions during gameplay; a handful of dice will be needed, as in 4-sided die (d4), 6-sided die (d6), 8-sided die (d8), 10-sided die (d10), 12-sided die (d12), and 20-sided die (d20).
 Ideally, a pair of 10-sided dies (d10) is best to roll a d100 (a.k.a. percentile dice).
 In the end, the more dice available, the smoother the play.

 > ***Dice Expressions.*** When multiples of the same die type are described in the text, the number of dice to roll will appear before the die type.
 For example, two 6-sided dice (d6) are written as *2d6*.
 Other dice expressions include `Advantage and Disadvantage`; see `Gameplay` for more information.
 > ***Percentile Dice (d100).*** As mentioned earlier, this die type comprises two 10-sided dice, where one die represents the "tens" position, and the other represents the "ones" position.
-Rolled together, the dice will generate a percentile number from 01% to 99%, and a roll of 100% is "00" (double zeros) on the dice.
+Rolled together, the dice will generate a percentile number from 01% to 99%, and a roll of "00" (double zeros) on the dice equals 100%.

+#### Advantage

+When the situation warrants advantage, roll an extra die and use the higher; discard the lower die.
+Advantage may be applied to any die roll, per the gamemaster.

+#### Disadvantage

+When the situation warrants disadvantage, roll an extra die and use the lower; discard the higher die.
+Disadvantage may be applied to any die roll, per the gamemaster.
 ## Conventions

 These customary conventions are practiced throughout the ruleset.